proh14/ptext/README.md

 ### Goals🥅:
 1. Fix syntax highlighting.
-2. Add search.
-3. Add a plugin system.
+2. Add a plugin system.
-4. Add windows.
+3. Add windows.

 ### Work in progress⚒️:
 This is still a work in progress project!